carls-rodrigues/The-Warehouse-Hub---TWH/PROGRESS.md

 ---

-**🎉 TASK-003 Complete!** The foundation is solid and ready for the next phase of inventory management features.</content>
-<parameter name="filePath">/home/cerf/development/The-Warehouse-Hub---TWH/PROGRESS.md
+**🎉 SPRINT 1 COMPLETE!** The foundation is rock-solid with authentication, health checks, items, and locations all production-ready.
+Sprint 2 will deliver the core inventory ledger that makes TWH's "correctness first" promise reality.